 You may be aware that paralegals have a special status in Ontario.

-Unlike their peers in other areas of Canada, paralegals in Ontario can earn a license and represent clients independently.
+Unlike their peers in other areas of Canada, paralegals in Ontario can earn a licence and represent clients independently.
 They have a high degree of autonomy and a broad scope of practice.

 But there are still a lot of myths and misconceptions about paralegal training, duties, and career options.
 Before you head down this path, you need to make sure you understand the facts about the profession.

-In this post, we explain the reality behind 7 of the biggest myths about paralegals.
+In this post, we explain the reality behind seven of the biggest myths about paralegals.

 Read on to get a true picture of the role and see if it’s right for you.